onzag/itemize/docs/tutorials/airbnb/02-adding.md

 Your menu should now look like:

 ![catbnb new menu](./images/catbnb-new-menu.png)

+If it doesn't remember that you should be logged in as this is only available for the roles of `USER` and `ADMIN`, not for `&GUEST`.

 Click it!... and then there's nothing, because there's no such page as `/hosting`